harshil4114/C-AssignmentineuronHarshil/README.md

 # C-AssignmentineuronHarshil
-This is repository for C++ assignment of iNeuron
+This is repository for C, C++, DSAassignment of iNeuron.